aws/aws-sdk-js-v3/packages/credential-providers/README.md

 ## `fromEnv()`

-- Not available in browser & native apps unless your code or bundler populates the `process.env` global object.
+- Not available in browser & native apps

 ```javascript
 import { fromEnv } from "@aws-sdk/credential-providers"; // ES6 import